material-components/material-components-web/docs/code/architecture.md

 MDC Web is split into packages.
 Each package is either a Subsystem or a Component.
 Subsystems apply to many components.
-They generally describe style (e.g: color) or motion (e.g: animation).
+They generally describe style (e.g.: color) or motion (e.g.: animation).
 Component packages tend to rely on many subsystem packages.
 On the other hand, component packages rarely depend on other component packages.
 Components require an HTML structure.
 Some components are static, but most are dynamic and include some JavaScript.